Sailesh-2000/TOV-Solver/README.md

 MI is computed by numerically integrating two CDEs obtained from solving Hartle-Throne metric in Einstein field equation. \bar{I} represents the dimensionless moment of inertia ($I/MR^2$).
 Tidal deformability is computed numerically integrating two CDEs obtained from solving Thorne and Campolattar metric in perturbed Einstein field equation.
 Radial profile data of mass, pressure, metric function obtained by solving tov is used for calculation of MI and Tidal deformability.

-## How to run the programm for your specific tabulated EOS?
+## How to run the programme for your specific tabulated EOS?

 Copy & paste your EOS.dat/txt file in the EOS folder.
 Open TOV_Solver.ipynb.
 Write the name of your EOS in the path section "Your_Eos.dat".
 As this code uses multiprocessing for faster computation, assign the values of nc and nc_MR according to no. of cores in your system.
-Note: nc*designated_cores must be around 70.
-Once everything is set run the whole programm and you will get the NS Parameters for maximum and canonical mass in tabulated form at the end.
+Note: (nc * designated_cores) must be around 70.
+Once everything is set run the whole programme and you will get the NS Parameters along with for parameters for maximum and canonical mass in tabulated form at the end.